-Applications for non-adjudicative agencies, boards and commissions are accepted at any time but consideration of applications received during the fall 2016 campaign will begin on November 28, 2016.
+Applications for non-adjudicative agencies, boards and commissions are accepted at any time.
+Consideration of applications received during the spring 2017 campaign will begin on Monday, May 29, 2017.

 If you are already a member of a non-adjudicative agency, board or commission and wish to be reappointed, you must reapply, preferably four to six months before your current term expires.